The latest iProduct. That perfect pair of pumps. The big screen T.V. that you simply must have.

 But there are many more reasons why carrying numerous credit cards is the norm.
 In fact, it’s become a goal for credit card churners.

-Credit Card Churning More Popular
+Credit Card Churning Is Becoming More Popular

 Consumers appear to like being rewarded.
 Perhaps that’s why the trend of “churning” or “flipping” credit cards has become so popular in recent years.
 Credit card churning is the practice of opening and closing more than one card, usually over a twelve month period, in order to reap the rewards, but not everyone thinks that’s such a smart idea.

-Risk of Identity Theft
+Beware of Identity Theft Risks

 “I don’t think opening and closing credit cards looks good on a credit report,” said Maureen Bonessa, a reader from California.
 “Plus, the more institutions that have your personal information, the more chances you have of being hacked.
 No thanks.”